 Companies can use drones or robots to generate real-time insights on the conditions of energy stations, even in remote areas.
 California-based DroneDeploy uses edge computing to generate real-time thermal maps that can signal issues such as equipment shutdown, solar panel overheating, and gas leaks.

 For retailers shifting focus to autonomous store development, edge computing can be a vital component of their in-store technology.
+Retail is expected to become the fastest-growing economic sector in terms of edge computing deployments by 2022, suggesting significant potential for these technologies to improve the shopping experience for consumers and retailers alike.

 In January 2018, Amazon opened its first Amazon Go store to the public.
 The store allows customers to swipe in with a QR code on their mobile app, at which point in-store cameras and sensors identify customers and register what they pick out to buy.
 These technologies are supported by edge computing, which makes monitoring easier and more scalable.